 The Blind Spot

 State regulators require detailed inventory tracking, traceability, and documentation of every transaction.
-Cannabis is METRC-tracked (Metrculating Tracking System) in most regulated markets.
-Seed to sale.
+Cannabis is tracked through systems such as Metrc, the seed-to-sale platform used in many regulated markets.
 Every plant, every sale, every customer interaction is supposed to be accountable.

 Now you're adding an AI layer that's making recommendations, predicting demand, and segmenting customers.
 Who owns that decision trail?
 When regulators audit you, can you explain why the AI suggested that reorder?
 Can you prove the recommendation engine didn't target a prohibited demographic?